dataninjafi/eufundr/README.md

   contribute to macro-regional strategies (up to 2020).

 This package uses the data as it is served on the web page or API.
-Also the documentation of the data should be
+Also the documentation of the data should be somewhere on these web pages.

-One use case for such data is to explore if a beneficiary is double funded.
-One can explore company ids, company names or project names from the data.
+One use case for this data is to explore if a beneficiary is double funded.
+One can explore company ids, company names, project names and project descriptions from the data: For what purpose did a company receive data.

 ## Installation